|Student Learning Outcomes -|

-- Organization of theatre scenery process from design to stage including creating schedules and tracking progress of projects for current departmental productions (Lec and L-L)
+- Organization of theatre scenery process from design to stage including creating schedules and tracking progress of projects for current departmental productions (Lec)

-- Identification and use of common lighting and sound equipment (Lec and L-L)
+- Identification and safe use of common lighting and sound equipment (Lec and Lab)

-- Assessment of material options and the subsequent production for use on the stage. (lec and Lec/Lab)
+- Assessment of material options for scenery and properties and the subsequent production for use on the stage.
+(Lec and Lab)

 - Design parameters, material options and choices.
 (Lec)

-- Lead a small group in the planning and creation of a single element of scenery for the stage
+- Lead a small group in the planning and creation of a single element of scenery for the stage.
+(Lab)

 - Class Notebooks